JayNightmare/Digital-Perception/README.md

    - Go to [Firebase Console](https://console.firebase.google.com/)
    - Create a new project
    - Enable Authentication with Email/Password sign-in method
+   - Enable Firestore Database (start in test mode for development)
    - Add a web app to your project
    - Copy the Firebase configuration